 - New College’s unique academic program allows students the flexibility to pursue their own special areas of academic interest.
 In addition to classroom courses and seminars, students meet individually with faculty mentors to develop tutorials, independent research and creative projects, and off-campus study experiences to further each student’s academic goals.

 - New College is located just a few minutes by bus or bicycle from downtown Sarasota, which Money magazine named one of the country’s “best places to live.”
-Cultural and recreational resources abound, including the Ringling Museum of Art, the Van Wezel Performing Arts Hall, and the white sand beaches of Siesta Key, named by the Travel Channel as one of the world’s premier beach destinations.
+Cultural and recreational resources abound, including the Ringling Museum of Art; the Van Wezel Performing Arts Hall; ballet, orchestra and opera companies; and the white sand beaches of Siesta Key, named by the Travel Channel as one of the world’s premier beach destinations.

 - Alumni have had distinguished careers in many fields.
-They include William Dudley, president of the Federal Reserve Bank of New York; Esther Barazzone, president of Chatham University; Bill Thurston, mathematician and winner of the Fields Medal; Sharon Matola, founder of the Belize Zoo; Jose Diaz-Balart, Telemundo and MSNBC anchor; Lincoln Diaz-Balart, former U.S. congressman; Nancy McEldowney, director of the U.S. State Department’s Foreign Service Institute; Carol Flint, Emmy Award-winning producer and scriptwriter for “The West Wing,” “L.A.
+They include Rob Bilott, an attorney whose work is chronicled in the 2019 movie “Dark Waters”; Anita Allen, Vice Provost for Faculty at University of Pennsylvania, Henry R. Silverman Professor of Law in the Penn Law School, and professor of philosophy in the School of Arts & Sciences; William Dudley, president of the Federal Reserve Bank of New York; Esther Barazzone, former president of Dickinson College; Nancy McEldowney, former director of the U.S. State Department’s Foreign Service Institute; Carol Flint, Emmy Award-winning producer and scriptwriter for “The West Wing,” “L.A.
 Law” and “ER”; Duncan Odom, genetics researcher at University of Cambridge and winner of the 2014 Francis Crick Medal; Jackson George, senior vice president of creative film services at Walt Disney Studios; and David Allen, management consultant and New York Times best-selling author of “Getting Things Done.”

 - All classes are taught by faculty, not teaching assistants.